-Any instance of academic dishonesty requires action involving both the student and the faculty member directly involved and the submission of an Academic Dishonesty Report to the Provost and Vice President for Academic Affairs.
-If the faculty member is unsure how to proceed, she/he may consult with the Student Academic Life Committee at any point in the process.
+Any instance of academic dishonesty requires action involving both the student and the faculty member directly involved and the submission of an Academic Dishonesty Report to the Office of the Academic Deans.
+If the instructor is unsure how to proceed, she/he may consult with the Student Academic Life Committee at any point in the process.